humdrum-tools/humdrum-documentation/guide/ch22/index.md

 The [**recode**](/tool/recode) command has innumerable applications.
 Suppose we wanted to determine how frequently ascending melodic leaps are followed by a descending step.
-Let\'s consider two different ways of distinguishing steps and leaps: a \"semitone\" method and a \"diatonic\" method.
+Let\'s consider two different ways of distinguishing steps and leaps: a "semitone" method and a "diatonic" method.
 In the first method, we might define a step interval as either one or two semitones.
-Our reassignment file (dubbed
-\"`reassign`\") might appear as follows:
+Our reassignment file (dubbed "`reassign`") might appear as follows:

   ------- -- -----------
   `>=3`      up-leap